 Chickpeas.
 These legumes are healthy carbohydrate alternatives to grains and are a healthy and natural treat to consider instead of processed snacks.

-Despite them being a small size, chickpeas have high levels of protein and fiber and low levels of fat.
+Despite being small in size, chickpeas have high levels of protein and fiber and low levels of fat.
 They also have a healthy fat level of 4%, which is a higher percentage than in other grains.
 This in turn positively contributes to your pets’ energy.

 Chickpeas, or garbanzo beans as some like to call them, contain a fatty acid called lecithin, which helps in cell production, in lowering your pets’ cholesterol and digestion.
 For those pets who are more prone to heart diseases, such as miniature poodles, cocker spaniels, Pomeranians, schnauzers, Great Danes and Irish wolfhounds, this fatty acid may improve their heart health.
 There’s also a high percentage of potassium, which also boosts a healthy heart.